Fates

 The Fates are a common motif in European polytheism, most frequently represented as a trio of goddesses.
 The Fates shape the destiny of each human, often expressed in textile metaphors such as spinning fibers into yarn, or weaving threads on a loom.
-This trio is composed of sisters who go by the names Clotho, Lachesis, and Atropos (also known as the daughters of Zeus and Themis).
+The trio are generally conceived of as sisters and are often given the names Clotho, Lachesis, and Atropos, which are the names of the Moirai, the version of the Fates who appear in Greek mythology.
 These divine figures are often artistically depicted as beautiful maidens with consideration to their serious responsibility: the life of mortals.
-Poets typically express the Fates as ugly and unwavering, representing the gravity of their role within the mythological and human worlds.
+Poets, on the other hand, typically express the Fates as ugly and unwavering, representing the gravity of their role within the mythological and human worlds.

 Individual roles

 The Moirai, meaning "allotted portion" or "share", separated each sister into a different role in order to handle the fates of humans.
 The Fates were expected to appear within three days of a mortal's birth.
-Clotho was the first of the three, known as "the spinner", due to the fact that she would weave the threads of human life while in the womb.
+Clotho was the first of the three, known as "the spinner" because she wove the threads of human life while in the womb.
 This act is used to represent her divine duty, also incorporating pregnancies or birth when referring to her.
-The second Fate, Lachesis, is known as "the Allotter," given the fact that her responsibility includes determining how much mortal life is assigned to the souls of each individual.
+The second Fate, Lachesis, is known as "the Allotter" or "the Receiver", given the fact that her responsibility includes determining how much mortal life is assigned to the soul of each individual.
 This, in turn, determines the number of tribulations that individual is predestined to face.
-The final Fate, Atropos, is known as the most stubborn sister of the three, coined the nickname "the un-turnable".
-Completing the cycle, Atropos is expected to cut off the thread of life, determining when a human will die.
+The final Fate, Atropos, is known as the most stubborn sister of the three, given the nickname "the un-turnable" or "the Inevitable".
+Atropos is expected to cut off the thread of life, completing the cycle and determining when a human will die.
 She is typically seen hand in hand with death and the Underworld.
-Once Atropos cuts the thread, each soul is sent to the Underworld where they receive judgement and are sent to one of three options: Elysium, the Fields of Punishment, or the Fields of Asphodel.
+Once Atropos cuts the thread, each soul is sent to the Underworld where they receive judgement and are sent to one of three options: Elysium, Tartarus, or the Fields of Asphodel.

-Elysium is labeled a land for the blessed, whereas those who committed horrible deeds were sent to the Fields of Punishment.
-For the mortals who lived neither an objectively good or bad life were sent to the Fields of Asphodel.
+Elysium is labeled a land for the blessed, whereas those who committed horrible deeds were sent to the deepest part of the underworld, Tartarus.
+The mortals who lived neither an objectively good or bad life were sent to the Fields of Asphodel.